AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ### Application name registration in Adobe Campaign Classic {#application-name-registration}

 The Application ID of the oAuth client created must be configured in Adobe Campaign.
-You can do it by editing the instance config file in the pipelined element, specifically the appName attribute.
+You can do it by editing the instance config file in the [!DNL pipelined] element, specifically the appName attribute.

 Example: